onecodex/mmap-bitvec/README.md

 ![ci](https://github.com/onecodex/mmap-bitvec/workflows/ci/badge.svg)

-mmap-bitvec is a library for working with mmap-backed bit-vectors and some simple data structures derived from bit-vectors.
+`mmap-bitvec` is a library for working with bit-vectors backed by memory-mapped files and some simple data structures derived from bit-vectors.

 ## Benchmarks